ucarbonregistry/Project-465/README.md

 Estimated amount of total GHG emission reductions 13,11,183 CoUs (13,11,183 tCO2eq)

+PRIOR HISTORY
+______
+The project activity initially submitted a Prior Consideration under the Clean Development Mechanism (CDM) of the UNFCCC for registration on 06/12/2012.
+However, the project proponent did not pursue CDM registration thereafter.
+Currently, the project is being applied under UCR to issue carbon credits and receive carbon financing.

+__________
+The project has not been applied under any other greenhouse gas (GHG) mechanism except for CDM.
+Additionally, for any period under UCR, CDM validation1 and verifications have not been conducted, and no credits have been issued.
+Therefore, the project will not cause double accounting of carbon credits (i.e., COUs).

 ______________________
 The BHORUKA POWER CORPORATION LTD 49.3 MW project in Karnataka, situated in Bastwad, Birnal, Byakud, Nidgundi, Sansuddi, and Khandal Villages of Belgaum District,